Statement of licensing policy effective from 22 October 2023 until 21 October 2028.

 5.34 Each Temporary Event may last for up to 168 hours and an individual premises may hold up to 15 events totalling 21 days.
 There must be a gap of 24 hours between the end of one temporary event and the start of another one.

 5.35 If the police or the Environmental Protection and Nuisance team make a representation in regard to a temporary event notice then the Licensing Authority will arrange a hearing before the Licensing Application Committee in the required timescales.

 5.36 Applicants are encouraged to submit Temporary Event notices as far in advance as possible to allow issues to be worked out and for any required hearing to be held in good time before any proposed event.

-5.40 These new provisions apply to applications for a grant of a premises licence; the transfer of a premises licence and for the grant of a personal licence.
-As part of the process for any individual applying for any of the above licences, the applicant must provide arelevant right to work document.
-If a right to work document is not produced then the application will be deemed invalid and returned to the applicant.
-The Licensing Authority will not and can not issue a licence to someone who does not have the right to work in the UK.
+5.42 These new provisions apply to applications for a grant of a premises licence; the transfer of a premises licence and for the grant of a personal licence.
+As part of the process for any individual applying for any of the above licences, the applicant must provide a relevant right to work document, or right to work share code using the Home Office’s website: https://www.gov.uk/view-prove-immigration-status.
+If a right to work document or share code is not provided then the application will be deemed invalid and returned to the applicant.
+The Licensing Authority will not and cannot issue a licence to someone who does not have the right to work in the UK.